danielsobrado/CCDAK-Exam-Questions/Schema-Registry/README.md

 #### Schema Evolution Support
 - Both Schema Registry and Avro support schema evolution, allowing schemas to be updated while maintaining compatibility, thus preventing breaking changes.

+Backward compatibility: Focus on what the **new system can handle from the old**.
+It’s about not breaking old producers or data.
+Forward compatibility: Concentrate on what the **old system can handle from the new**.
+It’s about not breaking old consumers with new data.

 - **Backward**: New schema can read data written in old schema.
 This means your applications can read old data even after the schema has been updated.
 Adding optional fields with defaults, compatible with existing data and code.
 1. Removing a field
 2. Making a required field optional